LEO-based Positioning: Foundations, Signal Design, and Receiver Enhancements for 6G NTN: Concluding Remarks and Future Work

 \section{Concluding Remarks and Future Work}

-\chb{A key feature of NTN for 6G is expected to be an addition of multi-LEO satellite-based PNT capability of UEs with different accuracy regimes targeted for a wide range of applications (e.g., obtaining UL synchronization, localization for registration, emergency calls, regulations, precise location services).} This study provides comprehensive design insights for reusing NR-NTN for positioning.
-Several key areas warrant further investigation to enhance the performance and capabilities of positioning services as NR-NTN continues to evolve.
+A key feature of NTN for 6G is expected to be an addition of multi-LEO satellite-based PNT capability of UEs with different accuracy regimes targeted for a wide range of applications (e.g., obtaining UL synchronization, localization for registration, emergency calls, regulations, precise location services).
+This study provides comprehensive design insights for reusing NR-NTN for positioning.
+However, several key areas warrant further investigation

 {\em NTN Positioning as an Additional Service.} As NR-NTN continues to evolve, there is an opportunity to provide positioning as an additional service offered by SNOs delivering cellular services over NTN.
 Unlike TNs, NTN systems are not currently mandated to provide location services.
 However, in the future, SNOs may need to build location services into their NTN offerings to meet regulatory requirements and manage location-based content delivery and subscriptions.
 Our work lays the initial design guidelines to that end.